-Somerset Academy Bay (the "School"), is a component unit of the School Board of Miami-Dade County, Florida (the "District").
-The School's charter is held by Somerset Academy, Inc., a not-for-profit corporation organized pursuant to Chapter 617, Florida Statutes, the Florida Not-For-Profit Corporation Act.
-The governing body of the School is the board of directors of Somerset Academy Bay, which is composed of ten members and also governs other charter schools.
+Somerset Academy Bay Middle School (the "School"), is a component unit of the School Board of Miami-Dade County, Florida (the "District").
+The Schools charter is held by Somerset Academy, Inc., a not-for-profit corporation organized pursuant to Chapter 617, Florida Statutes, the Florida Not-For-Profit Corporation Act.
+The governing body of the School is the board of directors of Somerset Academy Bay Middle School, which is composed of ten members and also governs other charter schools.

+The general operating authority of the School is contained in Section 1002.33, Florida Statutes.
 The School operates under a charter granted by the sponsoring district, the School Board of Miami-Dade County, Florida.
 The current charter expires on June 30, 2017 and is renewable for an additional term pursuant to law and/or by a mutual written agreement between the School and the District.
-At the end of the term of the charter, the District may choose not to renew the charter under the grounds specified in the charter in which case the District is required to notify the School in writing at least 90 days prior to the charter's expiration.
+At the end of the term of the charter, the District may choose not to renew the charter under the grounds specified in the charter in which case the District is required to notify the School in writing at least 90 days prior to the charters expiration.
 During the term of the charter, the District may terminate the charter if good cause is shown.

-The School is located in Miami, Florida for students from kindergarten through fifth grades and is funded by the District.
-These financial statements are for the period from inception through June 30, 2014, when approximately 219 students were enrolled for the school year.
+The School is located in Miami, Florida for students from sixth through eighth grades and is funded by the District.
+These financial statements are from inception through June 30, 2014, when approximately 24 students were enrolled for the school year.